ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

     ```bash
     $ docker run -p 19090:9090 -v /tmp/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
     ```
 4. Prometheus dashboard can be accessed from http://localhost:19090/ and check where the docker is running successfully.

 #### Grafana
-Let’s use Grafana to visualize metrics in dashboard.
+Let’s use Grafana to visualize metrics in a dashboard.
 For this, we need to install Grafana, and and the Prometheus as a datasource to fetch the data from.
-Follow the below provided steps and configure Grafana.
+Follow the below-provided steps and configure Grafana.

 1. Start Grafana as docker container with below command.
 For more information, please go to [link](https://hub.docker.com/r/grafana/grafana/).
    ```bash